According to Statista, the tourism industry grows steadily each year.

 Image Credit: Marriott

-Marriott International group of hotels are some of the most profitable hotels in the world.
+Marriott International group of hotels are some of the most profitable hotel businesses in the world.

 What makes a successful hotel depends on its target audience and what appeals to them, but overall, it’s all about the experience.